 14.00-15.00 Putting community choice at the heart of resilience

 James Gleave, Mobility Lab UK

-Community resilience, where the public are empowered to harness local resources and expertise to help themselves and their communities, is being recognised as essential component of flexibility and recovery from severe weather and incidents impacting our local infrastructure.
+Community resilience, which involves the public harnessing local resources and expertise to help their communities, is being recognised as an essential component of flexibility and recovery from severe weather and incidents impacting our local infrastructure.

-Three local government highways and transport practitioners chose to investigate this topic in different ways.
-Dom Proud via part-time study for a BSc, Hannah Budnitz though a career shift to embark on a PhD, and James Gleave by launching a new company to put community needs at the centre of transport planning.
+Three local government highways and transport practitioners chose to investigate this topic in different ways: Dom Proud did so via part-time study for a BSc, Hannah Budnitz do so by embarking on a PhD as part of a career shift, and James Gleave did so by launching a new company to put community needs at the centre of transport planning.